 In 1966 my brother went off to study at Queen's University, Kingston, Canada, and I had opportunity, in a high-school field trip that same year, to visit him, and the computer centre located there.
-I believe it was an IBM 1620. or 1702, or 1710 mainframe, (something like that) and it was a single tasking machine.
+I believe it was an IBM 709, or 7090, (something like that) and it was a single tasking machine using vacuum tubes.
 I was enthralled by that massive organism with its banks of blinking lights, punched card hoppers, and blazingly fast printers.
 I purchased a copy of "Fortan IV, with WATFOR", and learned how to write a computer program.
 I wrote code at home, mailed it to my brother at Queen's who typed it onto punched cards, fed it through the hopper, collected the printout with its hundreds of error messages, and mailed me the printout.
 Turn-around for me in this system was about once per quarter.
 Fortran IV was very intolerant of errors.
 A single missing comma in 40 lines of code could generate many error messages.
 I recall the high-water mark was 173 error messages for a single missing comma.
 Thankfully, that mark was not achieved by me.
 My first program was simulation of a billiards table in which I struggled to understand elastic and inelastic collisions.
-It never actually compiled successfully until I got to Queen's myself, in the fall of 1967, when I could improve the turn-around per run to once per day.
+It never actually compiled successfully until I got to Queen's myself, in the fall of 1968, when I could improve the turn-around per run to once per day.
 I spent many many nights in the computer centre, between 11 pm and 2 am, with other addicted "hackers" of the day.
 In those days, a hacker was a respected hobbyist.
 The meaning of the word has been turned on end now.